clarkema/webdx/README.md

 -------------

 At this point everything is in place.
-Edit /opt/webdx/webdx/webdx.js and follow the comments to configure the port you want to listen on, and the cluster nodes you want to connect to.
+Edit /opt/webdx/webdx/webdx.js and /opt/webdx/webdx/web/index.html; follow the comments in the files.

-Edit /opt/webdx/webdx/web/index.html and follow the comments to configure the URL you'll be using.

-You need to contrive some way to have your webserver make /opt/webdx/webdx/web available; generally this is done via an alias directive.
+You also need to contrive some way to have your webserver make /opt/webdx/webdx/web available; generally this is done via an alias directive.